Scalable and Equivariant Spherical CNNs by Discrete-Continuous (DISCO) Convolutions: Discrete-Continuous (DISCO) Convolutions

 \subsection{DISCO Spherical Convolution}

 \textbf{Definition.} We now specialize to the spherical setting, where the spherical convolution of Equation~\ref{eq:so3conv} can be accurately approximated by the DISCO representation

 where, for now, we consider 3D rotations $R \in \sothree$, i.e.\ $f\star\psi : \text{SO(3)} \rightarrow \mathbb{R}$.
-As in the general group setting the signal must clearly be discretized at sample positions $\omega_i$, as is the integral with quadrature weights $\delta\omega_i$.
+As in the general group setting the signal must clearly be discretized at sample positions $\omega_i$, as is the integral with quadrature weights $q(\omega_i)$.
 Again, critically, the filter $\psi$ and group action, in this case corresponding to rotation $R$, remain continuous, facilitating rotational equivariance.

 \textbf{Approximation accuracy and equivariance.} We appeal to the sampling theorem on the sphere of \citet{mcewen2011novel} since it provides the most efficient sampled signal representation (halving the Nyquist rate compared to \citealt{driscoll:1994}).
-For spherical signals bandlimited at $L$, all information content of the underlying continuous signal is captured in the $\sim2 L^2$ samples $\{f[\omega_i] \}$.
+For spherical signals bandlimited at $L$, all information content of the underlying continuous signal is captured in $\sim2 L^2$ samples $\{f[\omega_i] \}$.
 The only source of approximation error is then the discretization of the integral.
-By adopting the exact quadrature of \citet{mcewen2011novel} this integral could in principle be computed exactly.
-However, since the integrand is the product of two signals each bandlimited at $L$, it is itself bandlimited at $2L$ \citep{driscoll:1994}.
+By adopting exact quadrature \citep{mcewen2011novel} this integral could in principle be computed exactly (see Appendix~\ref{app:quadrature}).
+However, since the integrand is the product of two signals each bandlimited at $L$, it is itself bandlimited at $2L$.
 Exact quadrature would thus require the signals to be sampled at $\sim 2 (2L)^2 = 8L^2$ positions.
-For our implementation we avoid upsampling signals and tradeoff a small approximation error to avoid a four-fold increase in computation.
+For our implementation we avoid upsampling signals, trading off a small approximation error to avoid a four-fold increase in computation.
 Nevertheless, we do adopt the quadrature weights of \citet{mcewen2011novel} to keep approximation errors to a minimum.
-Since the approximation remains highly accurate, and the action of rotations on filters is treated continuously, the DISCO spherical convolution exhibits excellent rotational equivariance properties (see Section~\ref{sec:rotational_equivariance}).
+Since the approximation remains highly accurate, and the action of rotations on filters is treated continuously, the DISCO spherical convolution exhibits accurate $\sothree$ equivariance (see Section~\ref{sec:rotational_equivariance}).

 \textbf{Computational considerations.} For the continuous spherical convolution approach computed via Fourier space, the computation cost is dominated by the Fourier transform on the sphere, which naively is $O(N^{2})$ but for fast algorithms scales as $O(N^{3/2})$ \citep[e.g.][]{mcewen2011novel}.
 The naive computational scaling of the DISCO spherical convolution is $O(N^2)$.
 When considering localized filters with on average $K$ non-zero terms, with $K \ll N$, the scaling of the DISCO spherical convolution is reduced to $O(N)$, again just as in the Euclidean setting.